alan-turing-institute/scivision/docs/index.rst

     :alt: oplab_pipeline logo
     :align: center

-`scivision` aims to be a well-documented and generalisable python framework for applying computer vision methods to a wide range of scientific imagery.
+The `scivision` project aims to be a well-documented and generalisable framework for applying computer vision methods to a wide range of scientific image data.

-This tool aims to foster collaboration between data owners and developers by:

-- Empowering scientific domain experts to easily access and integrate the latest CV tools
-- Enabling algorithm developers to distribute their tools to users across scientific fields
-- Evolving with a focus on the needs and priorities of both developers and users
-- Creating and maintaining a community of interdisciplinary contributors
-- Providing a bridge between different data scales and formats
+In particular, it aims to connect **computer vision model developers** to **data providers** from diverse scientific fields.

+It's core features are:

+1. The scivision **catalog**, a database of models and datasets which can be matched on key features
+2. The scivision :ref:`api-docs`, which can be used to load and run datasets and models in a Python environment, as well as search the catalog

 To understand how scivision works, we recommend reading this readthedocs documentation, but you can also view an interactive demonstration here: